4 May 2026 · Analysis of Rap Music

 Legacy & Cultural Impact

 Diddy's legacy is inseparable from Bad Boy Records and The Notorious B.I.G.
 He built a commercial machine in the 1990s that generated multi-platinum albums consistently.
 His sample-based production approach — taking classic R&B and soul records and constructing rap around their hooks — was commercially dominant and critically divisive.
-His 2024 criminal arrest and the subsequent shutdown of Bad Boy Records fundamentally altered how his career will be remembered.
+His 2024 arrest and 2025 conviction on two prostitution-related counts — he was acquitted of the more serious sex-trafficking and racketeering charges — have fundamentally altered how his career will be remembered.

 Diddy on Rap Reviews Daily